$5,126 pp (USD)

 - Meals & Drinks:

-Popa Falls to Grootfontein - 397 km (247miles) +/-4H15min
+Popa Falls to Grootfontein - 397 km (247 miles) +/- 4h15min

-Popa Falls to Grootfontein - 397 km (247miles) +/-4H15min
+Popa Falls to Grootfontein - 397 km (247 miles) +/- 4h15min

-The experts all agree that the Hoba Meteorite is the biggest meteor that has been found on earth until today.
-The meteorite came down about 20km west of Grootfontein about 80,000 years ago and remains at the same place, which is not surprising, considering the weight of 66 tons.
+You will be near the site of the Hoba Meteorite (not far from the main road), outside the town of Grootfontein.
+The experts all agree that the Hoba Meteorite is the biggest meteorite that has been found on Earth to date.
+The meteorite came down about 20 km west of Grootfontein about 80,000 years ago and remains at the same place, which is not surprising, considering its weight of 66 tons.

 Dinner this evening will be at the lodge!